prahladyeri/tuxdrive/README.md

 ## Installation

-As a pre-requisite, you should have `python3` and `google-api-python-client` package installed through `pip3` or something:
+As a pre-requisite, you should have `python3` and `google-api-python-client` package installed using `pip3`:

 	sudo pip3 install google-api-python-client